EL-HOUSS-BRAHIM/quick_chat/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the GNU License.

 ## Support